-We have audited the accompanying financial statements of M/s Vishnu Vaibhav Industries Private Limited, which comprise the Balance Sheet as at March 31, 2023, the Statement of Profit and Loss for the year ended and Cash Flow Statement, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying Ind-AS financial statements of M/s NAPINO DIGITAL SOLUTIONS PRIVATE LIMITED ("the Company"), which comprise the Balance Sheet as at March 31, 2023, the Statement of Profit and Loss (including the statement other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+(Herein after referred to as "Ind-AS financial statement").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2023 and its Profit/Loss and its Cash flow for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind-AS financial statements give the information required by the Companies Act 2013 ("Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the companies (Indian Accounting Standards) rules,2015, as amended,("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, and its profit and loss, total comprehensive income, the changes in equity and cash flows for the year ended as on that date.